6 Ways to Use Neem for Skin & Hair

 Externally, neem’s cooling properties work to soothe and lubricate the skin and hair, helping to keep excess pitta from manifesting as blemishes or an itchy, flaky scalp.
 Those with a pitta constitution or imbalance might consider using neem to calm this dosha.

 If you don’t know your constitution or state of balance, take this short dosha quiz for a quick and easy assessment.

 Neem for Skin Care

 Ayurveda teaches that when a dosha is out of balance—particularly pitta—it can manifest on the surface of the skin.
-This can lead to occasional rashes, itching, irritations, sensitivity to sunburns, those blemishes mentioned earlier, and other visible characteristics of a pitta imbalance.
-The following external applications can help pacify pitta and keep the skin soft, clear, and radiant.
+This can lead to occasional rashes, itching, irritations, and other visible characteristics of a pitta imbalance.
+The following external applications can help pacify pitta in the skin, keeping it soft, clear, and radiant.

 Neem Leaf Paste

 One traditional and easy way to utilize neem is to make a paste using neem leaf powder.1 Mix the powder with a small amount of water—just enough until your it attains a paste-like consistency—then apply to the affected area of the skin.
 Let dry for approximately 20 minutes, or until the paste begins to harden, rinse off and pat dry.